Alwinkg7/Android-/Exam1/readme.md

-To find marks of student
+To find marks of students